ryansaballa/texostudio/projects/a-fresh-look-for-future-leaders-in-education.md

 ---
-title: A Fresh Look for Future Leaders in Education
+title: "A Fresh Look for Future Leaders in Education"
 tags:
   - projects
 layout: layouts/projects.njk